What You’ll Learn 🛠️

 Amplitude and phase not stable

-The amplitude and phase must be stable to get a reliable result.
-For verification, you can use the option “Trace current measure”.
-The curve must be stable and not jump at the operational speed.
-If it does jump, there can be several reasons.
+The amplitude and phase must remain stable to obtain a reliable result.
+To verify this, you can use the “Trace current measure” option.
+The curve should be stable and not fluctuate at the operational speed.
+If it does fluctuate, several causes may be responsible.

 Rotor balancer visual control not found

-The visual control called “RotorBalancer.vc” has to be located in the Addons folder of your Dewesoft X installation (e.g. D:\Dewesoft\Bin\X2\Addons).
-If it's not there, please restart the Dewesoft X Full installer, select “Modify” and activate at least the Plug-ins and Visual controls of the Add-ons section.
+The visual control named “RotorBalancer.vc” must be located in the Addons folder of your Dewesoft X installation (e.g. D:\Dewesoft\Bin\X2\Addons).

 Page 1 of 14